 (1) (a) A member of the Branch which is a corporation shall from time to time nominate, in respect of each licence held by it, some person as its proxy to represent it, in respect of each such licence, at all such meetings as it would be entitled to attend if it were an individual member and such person or persons, as the case may be, shall be entitled to be heard and vote at such meetings and to vote at elections and ballots as such proxy.

-(b) An individual member of the Branch who does not intend or is not capable of taking an active personal part in the conduct of the affairs of the Branch may in writing delivered to the Secretary appoint some other person to be his/her proxy to represent him/her at all such meetings at which he/she would be entitled to attend and such person shall be entitled to attend and be heard and vote at such meetings and at elections and ballots as such proxy.
+(b) An individual member of the Branch who does not intend or is not capable of taking an active personal part in the conduct of the affairs of the Branch may in writing delivered to the Treasurer/Secretary appoint some other person to be his/her proxy to represent him/her at all such meetings at which he/she would be entitled to attend and such person shall be entitled to attend and be heard and vote at such meetings and at elections and ballots as such proxy.
 The member appointing such proxy shall not be entitled to attend meetings or to vote or nominate for or be nominated for or hold office while such proxy is unrevoked.

 For the purpose of exercising a vote at a first stage election, the appointment of a proxy shall be restricted to another financial member of the Branch/Division from which the election is to be conducted.